 Understanding Exports

-In simple terms, export refers to selling of goods, services or technology to other countries and it forms a critical part of international trade where enterprises extend their market reach beyond national borders.
+In simple terms, export refers to the selling of goods, services, or technology to other countries, and it forms a critical part of international trade where enterprises extend their market reach beyond national borders.

 Types of Exports